Flomp/vimu/content/docs/editor/node-panel.md

 On the bottom right you can find a minimap.
 It is a miniature representation of the nodes that are currently present in the Node Panel.
 You cannot interact with it directly.
 It is only there to aid orientation.

-## Context menu
+## Node palette

-The context menu allows you to create new nodes.
-To open the context menu, click the right mouse button or simply press the <kbd class="keyboard-key nowrap">Space bar</kbd> on your keyboard.
+The Node Palette allows you to create new nodes and also contains the <nuxt-link to="/docs/editor/menu">menu</nuxt-link>.
+It is located at the top of the Node Panel.
+Above the Node Palette you can see the name of the file you are currently working on.

 ## Nodes